Dry Needling or Acupuncture – What’s the Difference?

 Is the practitioner at Colac Otway Chinese Medicine a qualified acupuncturist registered by AHPRA’s Chinese Medicine Board of Australia?

 Yes.
 Andrew Broomfield has been a registered acupuncturist since 2002.
-You can be confident that you will receive the highest level of safety and care at Colac Otway Chinese medicine in Colac, the Cob Clinic in Forrest, and at the Lorne Community Hospital.
+You can be confident that you will receive the highest level of safety and care at Colac Otway Chinese Medicine in Colac.

 For further information check out the public register of practitioners on the AHPRA website.